 Take a look at the sample menu by clicking here.

 Off-season Specials & HoursSpecials & Moods change quickly.
 Always call a restaurant first.

-LIVE jazz on the first Sunday of every month!
+LIVE jazz music during brunch on the first Sunday of every month!

 25% off entrees

 Happy Hour All Day!

 Dinner for 2 only $50

 My wife, sister and I dined here in June 2021.
 The overall experience was very mediocre.
 My wife had the most pathetic salad I have ever seen in a restaurant.
 A tiny cup of under ripe strawberries was brought out after the main salad was served.
 So called balsamic dressing appeared to be plain oil misted on the lettuce.
 The chicken she added was overcooked, dry, and burned in parts.
 A few canned peas showed up at the bottom.
 I had fried shrimp platter which was run of the mill.
 My sister exclaimed her flatbread (truffled mushroom) was good.
 We understood the current worker shortage.
 Our server was good, but would have benefited from a pair of roller skates.
 Will think twice attending this restaurant again.